Rick's Daily Tips

 • Contact Me

-Computer acting strange?
+Computer (or phone) acting strange?
 Try this first.

 Have you ever been using your computer and had it start acting strange for no apparent reason?